-Capital and credit markets around the world have been relatively stable since 2012, although financial markets experienced high volatility in the last quarter of 2014, which continued into 2015.
-In 2015, interest rates declined to historically low levels and the spreads for credit and liquidity risk that had to be paid when raising long-term funds decreased.
-The lingering risk of a sovereign default continues to pose a threat to financial markets.
-Further, the European markets may be negatively impacted by uncertainties surrounding the exit of one or more Member States.
+Following a period of relative stability, financial markets have experienced higher volatility since the last quarter of 2014 which continued through 2016 and into 2017.
+In addition, credit markets experienced elevated levels of volatility during 2016, partly due to low commodity prices.
+In 2016, interest rates declined to historically low levels and the spreads for credit and liquidity risk that had to be paid when raising long-term funds decreased further.
+Further, the European markets may be negatively impacted by uncertainties surrounding the exit the United Kingdom from the European Union and the attendant exit process, and potential consequences for the EU and other Member States.
 During periods of volatility, BNG Bank has benefited from its low risk profile and has always been able to access the capital markets.
-In 2015, capital market funding resulted in lower credit spreads on long-term funding compared to the prior two years.
 See also "Principal Factors Affecting Results of Operations - Funding".

-BNG Bank obtained long-term funding for its lending and refinancing purposes in 2015 of €17.7 billion (2014: €14.9 billion; 2013: €15.0 billion) by means of 71 issues (2014: 78 issues; 2013: 90 issues).
-The amount of long-term funding in 2015 exceeded the forecast partly because a number of investors wanted to extend the maturity of existing financing.
-In addition, BNG Bank focused on attracting long-term funding and reducing the use of its (short term) ECP programme for obtaining funding for its lending and refinancing purposes.
-In line with the relatively short maturities of new long-term lending, the weighted average maturity of the issues increased by 0.3 years to 5.8 years in 2015 from 5.5 years in 2014 (2013: 6.6 years).
-In 2015, BNG Bank issued in eight different currencies and in 2014 and 2013 BNG Bank issued in 10 and 9 different currencies, respectively.
+BNG Bank obtained long-term funding for its lending and refinancing purposes in 2017 of \in 17.2 billion (2016: \in 18.1 billion; 2015: \in 15.8 billion) by means of 65 issues (2016: 65 issues; 2015: 71 issues).
+The amount of long-term funding in 2017 met BNG Bank's expectations.
+In addition, BNG Bank focused on attracting long-term funding and reducing the use of its (short-term) ECP programme for obtaining funding for its lending and refinancing purposes.
+In line with the relatively short maturities of new long-term lending, the weighted average maturity of the issues decreased by 0.8 years to 5.5 years in 2017 from 6.3 years in 2016 (2015: 5.8 years).
+In 2017, BNG Bank issued in five different currencies and in 2016 and 2015 BNG Bank issued in six and eight different currencies, respectively.